 “Inflation is always and everywhere a monetary phenomenon.” – Milton Friedman

 Since money is just another commodity, the more you increase the supply (the amount of currency circulation), the more you drive the price (value) down.
 This makes sense and how can you argue with the guy that wrote the book on monetary policy, and who won the Nobel Prize for his effort.

 Yet this rule of Dr. Friedman’s now seems to have been suspended, if not repealed.
 Here we are in a world awash in cash, yet inflation seems to have been more or less banished.
-With the silly season in full swing, all the economic forecasts for 2006 are spewing forth from the usual places, and there seems to be a near unanimous agreement that inflation will not be a problem in 2006.
+With the silly season in full swing, all the economic forecasts for 2006 are spewing forth from the usual places, and there seems to be a near unanimous agreement that inflation is not be a problem in 2006.

 In an ideal world, the money supply would grow fast enough to support a reasonable level of economic growth, and provide a return on the capital invested that was adequate to compensate for the risk that the capital is exposed to.
 Whereas today there is a whole lot more capital sloshing around the globe than there are profitable ways to invest it.
 Risk premiums are at historic lows not because the world is a safe place to invest, but because there is too much money chasing too few good investments.

 It would seem that the central banks of the world are creating more currency (or allowing there domestic banking systems to loan) than businesses can find a productive use for.
 Risk premiums (what you get paid for taking a risk) are low across many markets; after inflation and taxes, the current return from US Treasury Bonds may turn out to be negative.
 So is Mr. Market correct in his judgment that the current risks facing investors in the bond and stock market are very low?